 The primary purpose of the procedure set forth herein is to secure, at the lowest level possible, an equitable solution to the grievance of an employee.
 The Board and Association agree that these proceedings will be kept as informal and confidential as may be appropriate at any level of such procedure.

-a.
-In the presentation of a grievance at the informal level, the employee shall make his/her own appeal.
-At all other levels, the employee shall have the right to present his own appeal without intervention of the Association or to designate a representative of his/her own choosing to appear with him/her, except that an employee may not be represented by a minority organization.
+- At all levels, the employee shall have the right to present his own appeal without intervention of the Association or to designate a representative of his/her own choosing to appear with him/her, except that an employee may not be represented by a minority organization.

 It shall be the general practice of all parties to process grievances during times when they do not interfere with assigned duties.